scraly/ovhcloud-kubernetes-cookbook/README.md

 * CNI (Cilium, Calico)
 * GitOps (ArgoCD)
 * NodeLocal DNSCache
-* ...
+* ... and much more!

-Start installing/deploying your managed Kubernetes cluster and deploying awesome tools into it!
+🧑‍💻 Start installing/deploying your managed Kubernetes cluster and supercharge it with awesome tools!